serenagrl/layer-samples/README.md

-# layer-samples
+# Layered Architecture Samples
-Layered Application Samples
+Under construction - Migrating over from the sources hosted on codeplex